pestebogdan/hapi_fhir/README.md

 ## Instructions

 1. Clone this repository.
-2. Make sure you have docker and docker-compose installed;  for docker-compose, make sure you have a newer version that knows how to work with configs: (e.g: v2.16.0); see startup.sh script to automatically configure an Ubuntu machine for this.
+2. Make sure you have docker and docker-compose installed;  for docker-compose, make sure you have a newer version that knows how to work with configs: (e.g: v2.16.0);
+  - see <b>fhir-startup.sh</b> script to automatically configure an Ubuntu machine for this.
 3. Create a persistent-volume with 2 subfolders: web/ and /db/ ; this is where persistent data will be stored for the 2 containers so that in the event of a restart, no data will be lost.
 4. In the application.yaml file, replace in the section the IP address with the one of the server: